Byrd Theatre

 The Byrd Theatre is a cinema in the Carytown neighborhood of Richmond, Virginia.
 It was named after William Byrd II, the founder of the city.
 The theater opened on December 24, 1928 to much excitement and is affectionately referred to as "Richmond’s Movie Palace".
-It was the first cinema in Virginia to be outfitted when built with a sound system (although other existing theaters had already been retrofitted for sound).
+Though equipped with a Wurlitzer pipe organ, the theatre was also one of the first of its kind to be originally outfitted for sound motion pictures.

 History

 Built in 1928, the theater cost $900,000 (inflation adjusted equivalent $12,430,000 in 2014) to construct.
 The builders were Charles Somma and Walter Coulter.
-The original name for the theater was the State Theater, but by the completion of the construction the name was already taken.
-It was then named after William Byrd II, founder of the city of Richmond.

 The Byrd Theatre opened for the first time on December 24, 1928.
-At the time, adult tickets were 50 cents for evening shows and 25 cents for matinees, while a child's tickets was only 10 cents.
-The first movie was the film "Waterfront", a First National film starring Dorothy Mackaill and Jack Mulhall.
+At the time, adult tickets were 50 cents for evening shows and 25 cents for matinees, while a child's ticket was only 10 cents.
+The first movie was the film Waterfront, a First National film starring Dorothy Mackaill and Jack Mulhall.
 In addition, the manager at the time was Robert Coulter, who remained the manager until his retirement in 1971, and is rumored to haunt the theatre.

-In 1953, the original 35mm Simplex standards were replaced by Simplex XL 35mm projectors and the theater now mainly uses a Barco digital projector (although both 35mm Projectors are maintained and still used from time to time) as seen on a Historic Richmond 2015 tour of the projection room.
+In 1953, the original 35mm Simplex standards were replaced by newer projectors of the same model.

-The original Brenkert Master Brenograph (F7 Model) is still used to project the Byrd Theater logo on the curtain (along with other effects).
+The Byrd was originally segregated.
+The balcony was intended to accommodate African-Americans, but instead the theater did not open its doors to blacks until the 1960s.
+Until then, if a black person came to the theater, he or she would be given admission and cab fare to any of the black theaters in the city.

+As of 2023 the theatre plays second-run movies for $8.00 per ticket with the exception of certain festivals such as the Richmond French Film Festival, held annually in March; however, in March of 2023 the theatre announced it would be unable to hold the festival that year, and the festival was discontinued in 2024.
+In 2007, the Byrd discontinued regular playing of classic movies at midnight shows on Saturday nights due to dwindling attendance.

+On March 15, 2024, William Shatner hosted the world premiere of his biographical documentary William Shatner: You Can Call Me Bill at the Byrd.